Frequently Asked Questions

 Questions about Honors Classes

 There is no "Honors" major.
 Students enroll in an academic program in a college and department of their choice and they also enroll in the Honors College at the same time, so most Honors students have dual enrollment in two colleges.
-The Honors College offers two majors, Environment and the Humanities and Honors Arts and Letters.
-Students in those programs enroll only in the Honors College.
+The Honors College offers one major, Honors Arts & Letters (HAL) and one minor, Environment and the Humanities (EVHM).
+Students in the HAL program enroll only in the Honors College.

 After your are admitted to the Honors College, you will sign a contract in which you agree to take a minimum of 24 hours of Honors classes and in which you are required to earn an A or B in those classes in order to receive Honors credit.
 Six hours of those 24 must be Honors junior-level seminar courses.
 Six additional hours of those 24 must be Honors 3000- or 4000-level courses.
 First-year college students are required to take a First-Year Experience class (FYE) and its accompanying Learning Community Group (LCG).
 FYE classes are typically classes that fulfill core-curriculum credit but include the LCG as a built-in mentoring program.